Mary A. Korneman 1949-2020

 Mary married Gary P. Korneman on July 20, 2001, in St. Joseph.
 Together they enjoyed a good life with their dogs in the country.
 They nurtured each other's joy of travel, completing, among other adventures, numerous cruises followed by two wonderful visits to England.
 Gary was a caring support for Mary during times of illness, and could usually lighten the mood with his remarkable sense of humor.

 In addition to travel, Mary loved flower gardening and watercolor painting.
 She enjoyed many years of volunteer work in St. Joseph at Second Harvest Food Bank, and the YMCA Women's Shelter Store.
-She was an active member of AA for 29 years (at this time) and a founding member of the Sober Skirts group in St. Joseph, which she loved.
+She was an active member of AA for 30 years and a founding member of the Sober Skirts group in St. Joseph, which she loved.
 Humor was a big part of her life, and she would always be recognized by her laugh.

 Mary was preceded in death by her parents and brother, John.